gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

     multiple files, I encourage you to make separate folders for each exercise (e.g., `ex_4.1` or `ex_4_1` for exercise 4.1) and then put all of the folders into a Zip file and upload the Zip file to Brightspace.
-Then when Ms. Turk or I unzip it, the files for each exercise will be in a folder for that exercise.
+Then when I unzip it, the files for each exercise will be in a folder for that exercise.
 * When a homework assignment calls for you to write a NetLogo model and answer questions about that model, you have three options: